Battle of the Nevada Complex: Battle

 On 25 May, after the UN Command had made its final offer at the Panmunjom truce talks, the PVA artillery began to open up on the Nevada Complex.
 For the next three days the shells came in with growing frequency and PVA troop movements in the area increased.
-General Acar secured artillery support from I Corps and the 1st Marine Division artillery, in addition to that which the 25th Division could provide, to counter the PVA concentrations.
+Acar secured artillery support from I Corps and the 1st Marine Division artillery, in addition to that which the 25th Division could provide, to counter the PVA concentrations.
 From the Marine 1st Tank Battalion, 34 tanks rolled into position to funnel direct fire support to the outposts.
 When the first attack came on the evening of 28 May, the Turkish units defending the outposts were well dug in and adequately armed.
 Barbed wire, trip flares, and mines were in place and automatic weapons sited to cover the enemy approach routes.
 There were 140 men at Vegas, 44 at Carson, 33 at Elko, 27 at Berlin, and 16 at East Berlin.

 Following an intense artillery and mortar preparation, the 120th Division sent four battalions forward, two to the east against the main objective, Vegas, one to the south against Carson and Elko, and one in a diversionary attack against Berlin and East Berlin.
 The diversionary attack was halted and broken off early in the evening.
 On Vegas the PVA succeeded in taking one small finger of the hill and clung tenaciously despite the heavy automatic weapons, small arms, artillery, and mortar fire at them.
 The Turks sent a reinforcing platoon in to bolster the defenders and it arrived in time to help throw back a three-pronged PVA assault on the outpost.
 After reorganizing, the PVA again sent a force estimated at two battalions to take the position.
 Ammunition began to run low and the Turkish 2nd Battalion commander sent another platoon accompanied by Korean Service Corps personnel to resupply the embattled troops.
 After a brief respite in the fighting, the PVA tried again and this time they pushed through and hand-to-hand combat broke out in the trenches.
 Meanwhile, the PVA had added a second battalion to the assault on Carson and Elko and closed upon the Turkish positions.
 Bayonets and hand grenades were used freely as the Turks managed to repel the attack.
 The battalion commander sent an engineer platoon, then committed the rest of the engineer company to the defense of Carson.
 Shortly after midnight the pace slackened, but observers reported that a third PVA battalion was assembling to join in the assault.
 Fire support from the 1st Battalion of the Turkish force and the US 35th Infantry Regiment helped to disperse this reinforcing PVA battalion.
 As the night wore on, Elko held out against continuing PVA attacks, but the Turkish soldiers on Carson were being gradually eliminated.
 A few managed to slip over and join their comrades on Elko, but the majority died in the trenches and bunkers from PVA fire.
 By morning Carson belonged to the PVA.